francescacollu/francescacollu.github.io/public/content/ItalianParliamentGap/origin/origin_step2.md

-Some of the richest regions are the most underrepresented (Piedmont, Veneto, and Emilia-Romagna in the north), as are two of the poorest (Abruzzo and Molise in the center).
+Some of Italy's richest regions are underrepresented.
+Piedmont, Veneto, and Emilia-Romagna, economic powerhouses in the north, send fewer natives to Parliament than their populations warrant.
+The same happens to two of the poorest regions, Abruzzo and Molise.